weaviate/weaviate/docs/en/use/running-weaviate.md

 ```

 - Based on `tree/develop` on Github
 - Runs with the latest open source Contextionary.
-More indepth information about the contextionary can be found [here](../contribute/contextionary.md).
+More in-depth information about the contextionary can be found [here](../contribute/contextionary.md).
 - Weaviate becomes available as HTTP service on port 8080 on `://{IP}/weaviate/v1/{COMMAND}`.

 ## Running with Custom Contextionary

-The contextionary files are build into the Docker image.
+The contextionary files are built into the Docker image.
 To use a custom contextionary, you will need to build a custom Docker image.
 This can be done easily using the build argument `CONTEXTIONARY_LOC`.
-This argument can point either to a local folder or a URL.
+This argument can point either to a local folder or to a URL.
 This location must contain the following three files:

 * contextionary.vocab
 * contextionary.knn